nikoko13/help-center/content/1.creating-stories/basic-controls/delete-story.md

     Stories deletions are permanent and cannot be reverted.
 </v-alert>

-1. From the navbar at the top of the screen, click the **Write** button.
+1. If the story is published, you must unpublish it first.
-2. In the dashboard, every story you have created will listed.
-Locate the story you want to delete.
+2. Open the story you want to delete in your dashboard.
-2. Click on <v-icon icon="mdi-dots-vertical"></v-icon> at the bottom right of the story thumbnail.
+3. Click on <v-icon icon="mdi-menu-down"></v-icon> at the top right corner in the main toolbar.
-3. Click on **Delete** in the menu.
+4. Click on **Delete story** in the menu.